2021 Shows and EventsTickets available now, call 603-323-8500

 Hosted by The Preserve, Chocorua

-The Barnstormers Theatre is delighted to present an early evening of jazz and swing music performed by the Tall Granite Big Band.
+The Barnstormers Theatre is delighted to present a night of jazz and swing music performed by the Tall Granite Big Band.
+Spend your afternoon under the giant sailcloth tent surrounded by lovely scenery and great music.

-Based in Concord, New Hampshire, the TGBB is a 14 piece band dedicated to swing and danceable jazz.
+Based in Concord, New Hampshire, the TGBB is a 19 piece band dedicated to Swing and danceable jazz.

 Music and lyrics by Sara Bareilles, book by Jessie Nelson